L0gi/nicerFutureSite/README.md

 install Greasemonkey/Tampermonkey addon to your browser and import the nicerfuturesite.js script

 features:
-- trade packages are all the same height,
+- trade packages are all the same height, (If you do like seeing all cards in a package in the package view, simply delete from the top of the stylish file, the following part:
+    ".send-card-area-wrapper .grid .item {
+    height: 300px !important;
+    }"

 - trade packages are leaner fitting five instead of four into one row,